 Despite its more dynamic looks, you shouldn't expect a GLC Coupe to be really any more dynamic to drive than its hatch stablemate.
 As with that car, air suspension can be added at extra cost.
 This option is desirable.
 'AIR BODY CONTROL', as Mercedes call it, promises a cosseting ride when you want luxury or flat, sportscar-like handling when you're in a hurry.

 Under the bonnet, the buying focus is on the 2.1-litre diesel units used in the GLC 220d and GLC 250d models.
 The differences between these two variants are down to engine tune, with the 220d offering 170PS and the 250d churning out 204PS.
 The 0-62mph times are 8.3 and 7.6 seconds respectively.
-If you want more performance, the GLC 350d 4MATIC variant has a V6 3.0-litre diesel, while the Mercedes-AMG GLC 43 4MATIC derivative fronts up with a bi-turbo 3.0-litre V6 petrol engine developing 367bhp.
+If you want more performance, the GLC 350d 4MATIC variant has a V6 3.0-litre diesel.
+At the top of the line-up, there are two performance-orientated Mercedes-AMG variants.
+The Mercedes-AMG GLC 43 4MATIC Coupe is powered by a 3.0-litre V6 biturbo petrol engine putting out 367bhp.
+The Mercedes-AMG GLC 63 4MATIC+ Coupe is powered by a 4.0-litre V8 biturbo petrol engine putting out 476bhp in standard form or 510bhp in 'S' guise.

 Mercedes has also developed a plug-in hybrid version, the GLC 350e, which adds a 116PS electric motor and a battery pack to a 2.0 litre turbo petrol unit.
 The success of Mitsubishi's similarly-configured Outlander PHEV plug-in hybrid model suggests that there'll be a strong UK appetite for that kind of car.
 At launch, all models were equipped with 4MATIC 4WD.
 Whatever your choice of variant, drive will be supplied through a standard 9-speed automatic gearbox.